@gotgenes/pi-permission-system

 Development

-pnpm run build # Type-check TypeScript (no emit)
+pnpm run check # Type-check TypeScript (no emit)

-pnpm run lint # Biome lint + format check
+pnpm run lint # Biome + ESLint + lint:md

-pnpm run lint:md # markdownlint-cli2 on README etc.
+pnpm run lint:md # rumdl on README and docs

-pnpm run test # Run tests from ./tests
+pnpm run test # Run tests from ./test

 Pre-commit hooks

-This project uses prek to run Biome and markdownlint on staged files before each commit.
-This catches lint and formatting issues locally instead of waiting for CI.
+This project uses prek to run Biome, ESLint, and rumdl on staged files before each commit.

 Acknowledgments